Financial support for non-UK students

 At present (2019 entry), first-time undergraduates from EU countries are normally able to secure loans from the UK government to cover the annual tuition fee, and these are not repayable until your post-University earnings reach a certain threshold.
 EU students are not liable to pay a College fee.
 In addition, students who come from a family in which the total household income falls below £42,620 a year may be eligible for a Cambridge European Bursary, and there are additional Christ’s College awards such as Christ's College Medicine Awards and the Blyth Eastern European Bursaries.

 We are sorry that we are not yet able to confirm the fee and financial support information for 2021 entry as we are waiting for the UK government to establish fee status arrangements for you, and we will then need to update our financial support for EU students.
-As the situation may change from October 2021 onward as a result of Brexit, it is worth keeping an eye on the University EU website for fee status and financial support updates, and we will provide further information as soon as it is available.
+As the situation may change as a result of Brexit, it is worth keeping an eye on the University EU website for fee status and financial support updates, and we will provide further information as soon as it is available.
 In the meantime, we advise you to continue with your academic preparation and welcome any questions that you may have about studying at Christ’s (firstname.lastname@example.org).

 Cambridge European Bursaries